Skip to main content

 It does take some time to get to the point of driving after a spinal cord injury.
 The process of getting a clinical evaluation, driving test, vehicle modifications, and training done is quite lengthy.
 Be sure to start the process early.
 Although it does seem like it can take forever when you’re in the middle of the process, it’s definitely worth the wait.
 Soon, you could be driving with your independence and freedom back!

-Take a look at the below video to see my personal driving setup and how I drive as a C5/C6/C7 quadriplegic from my YouTube channel.
+Take a look at the below videos to see my personal driving setup and how I drive as a C5/C6/C7 quadriplegic from my YouTube channel.

 Call Toll-Free (877) 688-2729